Breastfeeding: How and When to use a Nipple Shield

 Keep your supply up

-Because using a nipple shield may interfere with milk supply, it might be necessary to pump in addition to breastfeeding so that you can maintain your milk supply until your baby has been weaned from the shield.
+Because using a nipple shield may interfere with milk supply, it might be necessary for some moms to pump in addition to breastfeeding.
+This is especially important if baby has a weak suck and is not able to empty the breast on their own.